kennethreitz-archive/procs/README.rst

-Pipes: Python, Processes, and...
+Procs: Python, Processes, and...
 Pipes
 ======================================

 Python's Subprocess module is well designed for lower functions.
 Pipes is designed